juanpc2018/GTX-1050-Ti-Linux/README.md

 ./tropics/bin/Tropics </br>
 does Not detect Data path: /tropics/data </br>
-if .run is in a different folder than /Downloads or /home </br>
+if .run was in a different folder than /Downloads or /home </br>
 ./tropics/bin/Tropics searches for: /tropics/bin/data </br>
 but there is Nothing on /tropics/bin/data </br>